 This article is meant to provide a short and comprehensive guide on how to use Postman.
 Without this tool, a QA couldn’t live long and prosper during the troubled times a Sprint leads to.

 What is Postman?

-It comes in handy when there is no UI (yet) or when we simply want to validate an API by testing all sorts of values and fields.
+It comes in handy when there’s no UI (yet) or when we validate an API by testing all sorts of values and fields.
 You can send a request and examine the response without using a terminal (yay!).

 What do I need?

 - Download Postman from their official Website – https://www.postman.com/downloads/.

 - Install and set it up based on the recommendations.